What is Voluntary Polycentrism?

 “Polycentrism” means that your neighbor’s choice will have no bearing on your choice.
-Just as people of varying religious beliefs can all live side by side and feel no need to compel their neighbor to conform to their beliefs, so to shall people’s political alignments coexist without the need to force their neighbor to conform to their political beliefs.
+Just as people of varying religious beliefs can all live side by side and feel no need to compel their neighbor to conform to their beliefs, so too shall people’s political alignments coexist without the need to force their neighbor to conform to their political beliefs.
 Perhaps the simplest analogy is that of multiple states coexisting within the same geographical territory, i.e. borderless states.
-However such “states” are not the same as exist today because people would voluntarily choose to join them.
+However such “states” would differ from current states because people would voluntarily choose to join them.
 So one could decide to be a member of the “Georgia” state and follow its rules voluntarily but physically live in what is now considered Iowa.
 This is no different than being Catholic and attending church in one place and then traveling far away and attending the exact same church in another place.

 Voluntary Polycentrism would allow for society improvement insofar as there would be competition between all the various groups for members.
-Over time the groups that are best run with the best balance of rules and laws would become more successful in terms of economics and quality of life.
-This would then attract more and more people to that group.
-So over time we would see the most efficient groups would tend to dominate in terms of “members”.
-However, being strictly voluntary they would never overrule even the small minorities that disagreed with them as we experience under our current monopolistic system of governance.
+Over time the groups that produced better societal outcomes (measured by whatever metric was most important to those doing the judging – wealth, literacy, education, happiness, health, etc) would attract more and more adherents (voluntarily).
+Over time the most efficient groups would tend to dominate in terms of “members”.
+However, being strictly voluntary they would never have the right to overrule even the small minorities that disagreed with them as we experience under our current monopolistic system of governance.